-HCWHA offers visitors a unique opportunity to experience the crossroads of the Civil War on the home front, in the heat of battle, and beyond the battlefield.
+HCWHA offers visitors a unique opportunity to experience the crossroads of the Civil War on the home front, in the heat of battle, beyond the battlefield, and to reckon with the shadows of the Civil War.

 Hospitality

 HCWHA practices hospitality with visitors of all backgrounds and abilities.